WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Data Processing

+In the first step of data processing, the responses from the participants to the questions in all sets are corrected manually, with the exception of the MECO texts, where the procedure is automated since the answers are binary true/false choices.
+For XQuAD, answers are corrected manually based on how close to the original span they are.
+For some questions, we consider additional responses than the answer specified in the original dataset, due to ambiguities in the questions.
+We ignore typos, as long as they are interpretable to the original question.

-We first filter out participants who did not get approved based on their number of correct questions, which were $31.02\%$ of the total data collected.
-Out of these, we filter $4.37\%$ who experience an error with \textit{WebGazer}, resulting in either the targets or the gaze points not being stored correctly.
-We further remove $9.59\%$ based on a sample rate $<10\,Hz$, which is too low for linguistic processing and $1.52\%$ due to their avg. accuracy being $0\%$.
-One participant is dropped due to low screen resolution.
-After filtering with these criteria we obtain data from $194$ participants out of the initial $332$.
+Next, we compare the data quality from all three participant populations in terms of calibration accuracy.
+As we show in Figure \ref{fig:compare-pop-calibration}, the \textit{WebGazer} calibration accuracy is similar across \textit{mTurk} and volunteer participants, but higher for the lab-controlled volunteers.
+We first filter out participants who were not approved based on their number of correct questions (at least 50\% correct answers were required), which were $29.50\%$ of the total data collected.
+Additionally, we filter $4.26\%$ who experience an error with \textit{WebGazer}, resulting in either the targets or the gaze points not being stored correctly.
+We further remove $10.86\%$ based on a sample rate $<10\,Hz$, which is too low for linguistic processing, and $1.11\%$ due to their average calibration accuracy on the last validation step resulting in $0\%$, meaning that no point fell within the AOI across the 5-point validation.
+One participant is removed due to low screen resolution and lastly, 3 participants are removed due to taking more than 60 minutes to perform the experiment.
+After filtering with these criteria, we obtain data from $353$ participants out of the initial $600$.
 All following experiments and analyses in this work are performed on this filtered dataset.